-The samples of materials suspected of containing asbestos were submitted to Asbestech Laboratory, which is a National Voluntary Laboratory Accreditation Program (NVLAP) accredited laboratory to complete this analysis.
-These samples were subsequently analyzed by polarized light microscopy (PLM) with dispersion staining by the EPA 600R/R-93/116 method.
+The samples of materials suspected of containing asbestos were submitted to Eurofins EMLab P&K at their Tustin, California laboratory.
+These samples were subsequently analyzed by polarized light microscopy (PLM) with dispersion staining.

-The US EPA NESHAP and SMAQMD use the terms Regulated Asbestos Containing Material (RACM), Category I, and Category II when identifying materials which contain asbestos in amounts greater than 1%.
+The US EPA NESHAP and SMAQMD uses the terms Regulated Asbestos Containing Material (RACM), Category I, and Category II when identifying materials which contain asbestos in amounts greater than 1%.
 Cal/OSHA uses the term ACCM which indicates a manufactured construction material contains greater than 0.1% asbestos by weight by the PLM method.
 This definition can be found in Title 8, 1529.

-A total of 140 bulk samples were collected of all "suspect" materials that were observed during this investigation.
+A total of 211 bulk samples were collected of all the materials considered to be "suspect" which were observed during this investigation.
 Some of those samples contained multiple layers which were individually analyzed to determine their asbestos content.
 Analysis of all samples collected was by PLM with dispersion staining.
-Results are listed in the following table:
+Results of the analysis are listed in the following tables, broken out by materials found or assumed to be present in each building or throughout campus: